mithunpaul08/cs4583_fall2020_hw3_java/README.md

 To submit your assignment,
-[create a pull request on GitHub](https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request). where the "base" branch is "master", and the "compare" branch is the branch you created at the beginning of this assignment.
+[create a pull request on GitHub](https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request). where the "base" branch is "main", and the "compare" branch is the branch you created at the beginning of this assignment.
 Then go to the "Files changed" tab, and make sure that all your changes look as you would expect them to.